-– Included in annual metadata document.

 14) Other Remarks/Notes

 In addition to the sampling described above, several other data sets were collected.
-Photosynthetically active Radiation (PAR) was also collected using a LiCor 1400 display two sensors: one underwater quantum sensor and one ambient quantum sensor along with Secchi depth.
+Photosynthetically Active Radiation (PAR) was also collected using a LiCor 1400 display two sensors: one underwater quantum sensor and one ambient quantum sensor along with Secchi depth.
 Additional nutrient samples were also collected during the months of April through October.
 These data are available through the Maryland Department of Natural Resources.
 Visit www.eyesonthebay.net for more information.

 Data are missing due to equipment or associated specific probes not being deployed, equipment failure, time of maintenance or calibration of equipment, or repair/replacement of a sampling station platform.
 Any NANs in the dataset stand for “not a number” and are the result of low power, disconnected wires, or out of range readings.
 If additional information on missing data is needed, contact the Research Coordinator at the reserve submitting the data.

-QA/QC “See Metadata” (CSM) comments
+QA/QC “See Metadata” (CSM) Comments

 Railroad Bridge (RR)

-Initial pH readings questionable due to step change in readings at beginning of files. pH probes post calibrated within range and in situ matchup readings were all good, so no known cause for initial step change.

-04/23/12 09:30 to 04/25/12 14:00
+Dissolved oxygen probe malfunctioned and stopped taking readings only when connected to telemetry during deployment.

+01/01/13 00:00 to 01/10/13 08:00